How to Make a Great Quick-Reference Guide

 What if the user is moving from a different software to yours?
 What information might they need to make the transition easier?
 By thinking about the differences in menu trees, icons, and feature names, you can accelerate product adoption and improve customer retention

-While all these applications may be different, the point is that the information you need to convey can transferred with the right quick-reference guide.
-The key is understanding your audience and creating the content they need to succeed.
+While all these applications may be different, the point is that the information you need to convey can be transferred with the right quick-reference guide.
+The key is your audience and creating the content they need to succeed.

 With that in mind, here are some quick-reference guide examples with a breakdown of how they’re most commonly used to help users: